denohora/NUIG_betterposter/README.md

 To learn about the #betterposter movement to improve academic posters, check out this youtube video by Mike Morrison: https://youtu.be/1RwJbhkCA58

-Listen to Mike discuss the #betterposter on everything hertz: https://everythinghertz.com/87
+Listen to Mike Morrison discuss the #betterposter on everything hertz: https://everythinghertz.com/87

 These templates are modified versions of